feddelegrand7/mini007/README.md

 #> [1] "assistant"
 #>
 #> [[3]]$content
-#> [1] "Yes, polar bears can be dangerous to humans as they are powerful predators and may attack if threatened or hungry."
+#> [1] "Yes, polar bears can be dangerous to humans as they are large predators and may attack if threatened or hungry."
 ```

 Or the `ellmer` way: